AminPourmohammadi/Getting_and_Cleaning_Data_course_project/codebook.md

 3) subject_train.txt includes the number 1-30 for all the subjects/volunteers

 # For the test set :
 The corresponding files list the same parameters for the "test" volunteers.

+# Also included README.txt for more description